 Arrayed along a curve in the stately Daugava River a three-and-a-half hour train ride from Riga, Dauvapils is Latvia’s second-largest city.
-It has a small, walkable city center with multiple peaceful parks, historic churches of multiple faith traditions, a few small but high-quality museums and a unique Napoleonic-era fortress.
-Unlike much of the rest of Latvia, Daugavpils is primarily a Russian-speaking city, being located 21 miles from Belarus and 75 miles from the Russian Federation.
+It has a small, walkable city center with multiple peaceful parks, historic churches representing multiple religious traditions, a few small but high-quality museums and a unique Napoleonic-era fortress.
+Daugavpils is primarily a Russian-speaking city, having been founded and settled by Russians.

 Students studying in Riga are highly encouraged to make this trip to see a very different side of Latvia, its culture and history, than can be readily viewed in Riga.